3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://people.cs.uchicago.edu/~ranahanocka/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/rana.jpg" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://people.cs.uchicago.edu/~ranahanocka/">Rana Hanocka</a></b> Assistant Professor at the University of Chicago working on 3D shape modeling and animation with a particular interest in learning with less supervision.
+      <b><a href="https://people.cs.uchicago.edu/~ranahanocka/">Rana Hanocka</a></b> Assistant Professor of Computer Science at the University of Chicago.
+She directs 3DL, a group of enthusiastic researchers passionate about 3D, machine learning, and visual computing.
+She obtained her Ph.D. in 2021 from Tel Aviv University under the supervision of Daniel Cohen-Or and Raja Giryes.
+Her research is focused on building artificial intelligence for 3D data, spanning the fields of computer graphics, machine learning, and computer vision.
     </p>
   </div>
 </div><br>